Ask AI

 Disease course

-Clinically, patients with AO typically present with pain, stiffness, and swelling in the affected joint.
+Clinically, patients with ankle OA typically present with pain, stiffness, and swelling in the affected joint.
 These symptoms often lead to functional limitations, such as difficulty walking or performing other weight-bearing activities.

 Prognosis and risk of recurrence

-The prognosis of AO is generally progressive, leading to chronic pain and functional impairment.
+The prognosis of ankle OA is generally progressive, leading to chronic pain and functional impairment.
 While interventions such as intra-articular corticosteroid injections and a multimodal approach for pharmacological management can provide short-term benefits, advanced cases may require surgical interventions such as total ankle replacement.

 Guidelines